CannerCMS/cannercms/README.md

 > Canner is an agnostic CMS for any application, includes websites, mobile apps, IoTs, and even chatbots.

-5. **Vendor lock-in:** Many CMSes are locked into a specific database and service, it's impossible to switching existing cloud services or databases later.
+5. **Vendor lock-in:** Many CMSes are locked into a specific database and service, it's impossible to switch existing cloud services or databases later.

 > Canner allows you to connect any database and host anywhere, we even allow you to use Canner in hybrid clouds.